 Casey Viser is a judge for Judicial District 26A of the North Carolina 5th Superior Court Division.
-He assumed office in 2016.
-His current term ends in 2020.
+He assumed office in 2016, and re-elected in 2020.

 Judge Viser was originally appointed in 2013 as a District Court Judge by Governor McCrory, and then appointed in 2015 as a Superior Court Judge, again by Governor McCrory, and was unanimously confirmed by the State House and Senate.
 Judge Viser presides over all felony criminal cases, and civil cases involving amounts in controversy of greater than $50,000.
 Judge Viser has presided over Superior Court in 46 of North Carolina's 100 counties.